FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Create a Grid.rst

 7. If the grid system is not as expected, edit the Computational Domain layer and repeat the Create Grid process.

-8. Each time the grid system is replaced, the elevation and roughness data are also reset and must be recalculated.
+.. note:: Each time the grid system is replaced,
+          the elevation and roughness data are also reset and must be recalculated.

-9. The grid system data is
+8. The grid system data is
    saved to the Grid Schematic Layer as shown below.

 .. image:: ../../img/Create-a-Grid/create007.png